 Japonisme, or Japonism, is a French term that was first used by Jules Claretie in his book L’Art Francais en 1872.
 It refers to the influence of Japanese art on Western art.
 In 1854, Japan re-opened trade with the west and Japanese arts including fans, porcelains, woodcuts, and screens were introduced in huge numbers to Europe, mainly France and the Netherlands.
+The 1862 World’s Fair in Europe brought even more attention to Japanese art.
+During the 1860s ukiyo-e, Japanese woodblock prints, became very popular and were a source of inspiration to many impressionist and post impressionist artists in the west including Monet, Degas, Gauguin and Van Gogh.

 Japanese art, especially Japanese woodcuts, became a great influence on Van Gogh.
 When Van Gogh moved to Paris in 1886 he was introduced to impressionism and also explored Japonism.
 Van Gogh admired the bold designs, intense colors, and flat areas of pure color and he also appreciated the elegant and simple lines.